blackTieV2/ZEIT8028/Assignments/Assignment2/Notes/Findings.md

 ### Conclusion:

 The `WinRM_Elevated_Shell` task is a significant indicator of malicious activity.
 Its creation and execution are designed to grant elevated privileges, bypass security mechanisms, and hide its tracks, making it a likely tool for maintaining persistence or carrying out further attacks on the compromised system.
 Immediate remediation actions should include disabling and removing the task, restoring any security settings it may have altered, and conducting a thorough investigation to determine the full scope of the compromise.

+____________

+Based on the directory and the files listed in the folder `/img_disk.raw/vol_vol7/Users/Alan/AppData/Local/Microsoft/OneDrive/18.143.0717.0002/`, it appears that this directory contains several executable and dynamic link library (DLL) files, which are not typically found in a user's OneDrive directory.
+This is suspicious and warrants further investigation.

+### Suspicious Files in the Directory:

+1. **`CollectSyncLogs.bat`**:
+   - **Type**: Batch file (`.bat`)
+   - **Suspicious Activity**: Batch files can execute commands that modify the system, delete or copy files, or run other executables.
+This could be a script used for logging purposes, or it could be used maliciously.

+2. **`FileCoAuth.exe`**:
+   - **Type**: Executable file (`.exe`)
+   - **Suspicious Activity**: Executable files can be used to run programs or scripts.
+If this executable is not part of a legitimate OneDrive operation, it might be a malicious file introduced by an attacker.

+3. **Various DLL files**:
+   - **`FileSyncClient.dll`, `FileSyncShell.dll`, `FileSyncViews.dll`, `ipcfile.dll`, `ipcsecproc.dll`, `libeay32.dll`, `msipc.dll`, `Qt5Widgets.dll`**:
+   - **Type**: Dynamic Link Library files (`.dll`)
+   - **Suspicious Activity**: DLL files are used by executables to perform functions.
+Malicious DLLs can be used in attacks such as DLL hijacking or side-loading, where an attacker places a malicious DLL in a location where it will be loaded by a legitimate program.

+4. **`TestSharePage.html`**:
+   - **Type**: HTML file
+   - **Suspicious Activity**: HTML files can be used for phishing or redirecting users to malicious websites.
+The context in which this file was created and used is critical to understanding its purpose.

+5. **`ThirdPartyNotices.txt`**:
+   - **Type**: Text file
+   - **Suspicious Activity**: Typically, `.txt` files are less likely to be malicious on their own but could be part of a larger malicious package or operation.
+This file might just contain third-party notices as the name suggests, but it should still be reviewed.

+### Analysis and Next Steps:
+1. **Hash Analysis**: The SHA-256 and MD5 hashes provided should be checked against known malware databases like VirusTotal to determine if these files are known to be malicious.

+2. **Dynamic and Static Analysis**:
+   - Analyze the batch file (`CollectSyncLogs.bat`) for commands that might be executed.
+   - The executable files (`FileCoAuth.exe` and DLLs) should be dynamically and statically analyzed to understand their behavior.
+You can use tools like Ghidra, IDA Pro, or any debugger to reverse engineer them.
+   - The HTML file (`TestSharePage.html`) should be opened and reviewed to see if it contains any suspicious content, such as phishing links or embedded malicious scripts.

+3. **Cross-reference**: Review the creation and modification timestamps to see if these files correspond to any known suspicious activity on the machine.
+Check system logs for any execution of these files.

+4. **Network Connections**: If any of these executables were run, investigate whether they established any network connections that could indicate data exfiltration or command-and-control activity.

+These files should be treated with caution as they are located in a directory where you wouldn't typically expect to find such executables and scripts.
+This anomaly suggests that the files might have been placed there as part of a compromise.